-Once they were three members but are now two, a vocalist and drummer.
+Once, they were three members but are now two, a vocalist and a drummer.

-They’ve grown to take on sold-out venues and garner awards and nominations as well as list in the top spots of the premier music charts.
+They’ve grown to take on sold-out venues and garner awards and nominations, as well as a list in the top spots of the premier music charts.

 If you love Twenty One Pilots, here are 21 fun facts you must read.

 All four members, past and present, of Twenty One Pilots, are from Columbus, Ohio.
 Friends from the beginning created the unique sound that has drawn so many fans to them and blazing rise to the tops of the charts.

 They were started in 2009 by Tyler Joseph, Nick Thomas, and Chris Salih.
 The trio garnered notice from the public from the start, but changes in their lineup brought about a new invigorating product that the public and record companies were hungry for.

 Thomas and Salih left the group in 2011 as they didn’t have time to commit to the band.
 They were replaced by drummer Josh Dun later that year.